 About hearing loss

 Untreated hearing loss can lead to social isolation, reduced confidence, balance issues, and an increased risk of cognitive decline.
-Research has shown that it takes more than 8 years for most people to take action on their hearing loss.
+Research indicates it takes over 8 years for most individuals to address hearing loss.

-For most people though, age-related hearing loss is the primary cause of hearing difficulties.
-This will generally begins to decline around the age of 40, with first signs appearing for most people around the ages of 60-65.
-While not applicable to everyone, nearly all people over the age of 80 will have a hearing loss requiring intervention.
+For many, age-related hearing loss is the leading cause of difficulties, typically starting around 40-45, with initial signs appearing between 60 and 70.
+While not applicable to all, nearly all individuals over 80 years of age will have a hearing loss requiring intervention.

 • The sensation of people "mumbling" or not talking clearly